What is Amyotrophic Lateral Sclerosis?

 • Military Veterans and ALS:

-Military veterans, in general, seem to have a higher risk of dying from ALS, regardless of when or where they served.
-This suggests that the risk is not linked to a specific event, like the Gulf War.
+• Military veterans, in general, seem to have a higher risk of dying from ALS, regardless of when or where they served.
+This suggests the risk is unrelated to a specific event, like the Gulf War.

 • Potential Military-Related Risk Factors: